-Log In
+Log In:

-The Log In page allows for the Administrator to access the system configuration and maintenance area of the Web-GUI.
+The Log In page allows for the Administrator to access the system configuration and control pages of the web-GUI.
 The default log in credentials are noted at the top of this page.
-The Log In page will also show the current firmware levels running on the PWR8IEC unit.
+The Log In page will also show the current firmware version running on the PWR8VDC unit.

-Password Change
+Password Change:

-On first login to the PWR8IEC, the default password as noted on the previous page must be updated to a new unique password for the product.
+On first login to the PWR8VDC, the default password as noted on the previous page must be updated to a new unique password for the product.
 The new password must be a minimum of 8 characters in length, and contain a minimum of: 1x uppercase letter, 1x lowercase letter, 1x symbol and 1x number.
 Please note the new password down, and store in a safe place as the system cannot be accessed without it.
 A factory reset must be carried out in the event of the Admin password being lost.